deltics/deltics.smoketest/README.md

+# New in 2.1.0
+2.1.0 is a **BIG** update to Smoketest!

+A lot of the work in 2.1 took place 'in the engine room', simplifying aspects of the implementation relating to the writing of self-tests for the framework itself, resulting in a framework that allows tests to register 'accumulators' which can collect test results as they occur, allowing for subsequent tests to perform tests over those test results.

+The biggest change apparent in the creation of tests (i.e. for users of the framework) is the introduction of fluent assertions and a massively simplified syntax for testing for exceptions (or not, as the case may be).

+In summary:

+- Updated for Delphi 10.4
+- Fluent Assertions
+- MASSIVELY simplified exception testing
+- Accumulators framework (simplified self-test mechanisms among other things)
+- Default behaviour is now to wait for user confirmation ("Hit ENTER") at the end of a test run, when running under the debugger
+- Bug fixes

+Further details on these changes are below.

 # Introduction
 Smoketest is a lightweight testing framework.
-If Smoketest had ever been released under a proper versioning scheme (as 1.0.0+), then this is version 2.x - a major, breaking change.
-If it were a movie franchise then this would be a re-boot or re-imagining.
+If Smoketest had ever been released under a proper versioning scheme (as 1.0.0+), then version 2.x was a major, breaking change.
+If it were a movie franchise then it would be the **(Nolan/Bale's) Batman Begins** to **(Burton/Keaton's) Batman**; a re-boot or re-imagining.

 The goal for this re-imagining was to create a unit testing framework free of any dependencies on anything other than the core Delphi RTL, enabling it to be simply and easily consumed in the widest possible variety of Delphi projects and all Delphi versions from 7 to current.
 The emphasis is on simplicity, ease of use and efficiency.

-The simplest possible test suite would be:
+The two examples that follow illustrate a very simple test, first using 2.0 style Assert()s then in the fluent-style assertions introduced in 2.1:

 ```
   {$apptype CONSOLE}

   program MyTests;

   uses Deltics.Smoketest;